KiCad/kicad-source-mirror/Documentation/development/compiling.md

 ## GIT Version Control System ## {#git}

-The official source code repository is hosted on [Launchpad][] and requires [git][] to get the latest source.
+The official source code repository is hosted on [GitLab][] and requires [git][] to get the latest source.
 If you prefer to use [GitHub][] there is a read only mirror of the official KiCad repository.
+The previous official hosting location at [Launchpad][] is still active as a mirror only.
 Do not submit pull requests to GitHub.
 Changes should be sent to the KiCad developer's [mailing list][] using `git format-patch` and attaching the patch with [PATCH] at the beginning of the subject or using `git send-email` to send your commit directly to the developer's [mailing list][].